98 Random Acts of Kindness To Do With Your Child - Baby Chick

 13. Make Dinner for a Neighbor in Need

-If they’ve lost a family member or pet recently, are down on their luck, just had a baby, or maybe had a bad day, a home-cooked meal from you and your kids will bring a smile to their face.
+If they’ve lost a family member or pet recently, are struggling financially, have just had a baby, or are having a bad day, a home-cooked meal from you and your kids will bring a smile to their face.

 14. Babysit for Free

-Older kids can offer to babysit for free, so the parents can get a break and not break the bank.
+Older kids can offer to babysit for free, allowing parents to get a break without breaking the bank.
 The gesture is so lovely.
 Who knows?
 It could turn into a paying gig at some point.
-But for now, it’s very kind to offer their time for free.
+However, for now, it’s very kind of them to offer their time for free.

 15. Leave a Gift Card for a Nearby Local Shop in Their Mailbox